digicontributer/digiid-phpbb-extension/README.md

-# DigiID
+# Digi-ID

 ## Installation

+Check if the server has the "GMP PHP extension", if not you or a server admin must install it

 Copy the extension to phpBB/ext/DigiByte/digiid

-Go to "ACP" > "Customise" > "Extensions" and enable the "DigiID" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Digi-ID" extension.

+Go to "ACP" > "Extensions" > "Digi-ID Module" and enable Digi-ID.

-Users may set DigiByte address in "UCP" > "MY DIGIID" > scan qr code with digiid enabled wallet.
+Users may set DigiByte address in "UCP" > "MY DIGI-ID" > scan qr code with a Digi-ID enabled wallet.

 ## License